Latest Internet News

 MORE FROM DALLAS NEWS

-Prostitution is a part of an ugly, not noted underbelly of Dallas.
+Prostitution is a part of an ugly, not-noted underbelly of Dallas.
 David Brooks: How Trump will blow up Reagan orthodoxy and trigger a GOP revolution.
 Here’s hoping Betsy DeVos’ Dallas visit taught the schooling secretary something about public schools.
-Word on the beat from Dallas cops is ‘do not come right here’ 10 reasons you couldn’t be a Christian and vote for Donald Trump.
+Word on the beat from Dallas cops is ‘Do not come right here’ 10 reasons you couldn’t be a Christian and vote for Donald Trump.
 Recommended via

 Carol P. Middleton